Lower bounds on the quantum Fisher information based on the variance and various types of entropies: Conclusions

 \section{Conclusions}

-We presented lower bounds on the difference between the quantum Fisher information over four and the variance.
-We obtained lower bounds with the purity of the state.
-We also considered the difference averaged over all non-Hermitian operators.
-We determined it as a sum of the linear entropy and another simple terms that is the sum of pairwise harmonic mean of the eigenvalues of the density matrix.
-Hence, the average difference tends to be larger for states that are less pure.
-We also examined the relation of the average difference to the von Neumann entropy.
-Numerical evidence suggests that the average difference is approximately proportional to the exponential of the von Neumann entropy.
-We found also relations between other types of quantum Fisher information and the von Neumann entropy.
+We considered a generalized variance defined as the difference between the variance and the quantum Fisher information over four.
+We obtained lower bounds on it with the purity of the state.
+We also considered the generalized variance averaged over all Hermitian operators.
+We found that it is a weighted sum of the linear entropy and another simple term that is the sum of the pairwise harmonic means of the eigenvalues of the density matrix.
+We examined the relation of our quantity to the von Neumann entropy.
+We found also relations between the Kubo-Mori-Bogoliubov quantum Fisher information averaged over all Hermitian operators and the von Neumann entropy.

 \acknowledgments